drostron/slamdata-docs/source/administration-guide.rst

 2. Fetch the dependencies

-Ensure that you are in slamdata directory.
+Ensure that you are in the slamdata directory.

 .. code-block:: shell